ethereum/hive/docs/commandline.md

 [Overview] | [Hive Commands] | [Simulators] | [Clients]

-## Running Hive
+## Installating hive

-The hive project is implemented in Go.
-You need to install Go version 1.13 or later to use hive.
-To run simulations, you also need a working Docker setup, and hive needs to be run on the same machine as dockerd.
-Using docker remotely is not supported at this time.
-We have also not tested hive extensively on any OS but Linux, so you must run Linux to use hive.
+We have not tested hive on any OS other than Linux.
+It is usually best to use Ubuntu or Debian.

+First add `build-essential` by `sudo apt install build-essential`.
+This allows you to install Go in version 1.13 or later and add the installation directory to your `$PATH` as described in the [Go installation documentation].
+You can check the installed Go version by running `go version`.

-To get hive, you first need to clone the repository to any location, then build the hive executable.
+To get hive, you first need to clone the repository to the location of your preference.
+Then you can build the hive executable.

     git clone https://github.com/ethereum/hive
     cd ./hive
     go build .

+To run simulutations, you need a working Docker setup.
+Hive needs to be run on the same machine as dockerd.
+Using docker remotely is not supported at this time.
+[Install docker] and add your user to the `docker` group to allow using docker without `sudo`.

+    sudo usermod -a -G docker <user_name>

+## Running Hive

 All hive commands should be run from within the root of the repository.
 To run a simulation, use the following command: